 14. Structure Loan Income and Loan Agreements Rationally

 Payments in respect of loans between foreign companies, Cyprus Finance Company and foreign source company should be unrelated.
 Is the beneficial ownership waived due to the fact that interest collected by the Cyprus Company is to meet its obligations under another financing agreement?
 In such a case identifying the beneficial owner is rather a complex task.
 The problem even becomes more complex on income arising on securities and financial derivatives.
-The solution to this might be:
+The following considerations might also be taken into account:

 15. Manage Intellectual Property Rights (IPR)

 Transfer intellectual property rights (IP) to a Cyprus Company.
 The Cyprus Company licences the intellectual property rights (IP) to a multiplicity of different foreign companies in foreign countries.
 Foreign payments to a Cyprus Company should be commercially justifiable.
 In addition the Cyprus Company may incur regular expenditure which may add value to the intellectual property rights (IP) activities.

 16. Use of Cyprus Alternative Investment Funds for Major Investments

 If possible, transactions should be subject to a statutory or regulatory scheme.
 One such example are the Cyprus Alternative Investment Funds – AIFs).
 Shares or units of a Cyprus Investment Fund – Cyprus Alternative Investment Fund (AIF) are held by a custodian bank, administered by the administrators and regulated by relevant government bodies.
 The true owner is the beneficial owner even though for safety, control and convenience, shares or units are held by the custodian bank and administered by the administrators.